hotwa/LillyMol/README.md

 # Welcome to the Eli Lilly LillyMol implementation.

 ## Background
-LillyMol is a C++ library for Cheminformatics.
-This repo also contains a variety of useful command line tools that have been built with LillyMol.
+LillyMol is a set of Linux executables for Cheminformatics.
+These tools are built on a high performance C++ library for Cheminformatics.

 LillyMol does only a subset of Cheminformatics tasks, but tries to do those tasks efficiently and correctly.